wellcomecollection/developer-handbook/incident-management/incident-response-process.md

 ### Reporting an incident

-An potential incident might be reported in lots of ways (tweet from a user, report from a developer) but should be funneled to a delivery manager to assess the damage and decide whether to call the issue an "incident" or prioritise work via other channels.
+A potential incident might be reported in lots of ways (tweet from a user, report from a developer) but should be funneled to a delivery manager to assess the damage and decide whether to call the issue an "incident" or prioritise work via other channels.

 There are some situations where a person decides that it is best to initiate the protocol themselves without a delivery manager at first.
 When this happens, ensure that the delivery manager is informed that this has happened.
 Some examples of where this might happen